microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ![dem0](../../assets/images/extend-m365-copilot-01/demo-dc.gif)

 Congratulations you've successfully built your first Decalarative Copilot!
-Now let's build more complex extensions starting with an [API plugin](../extend-m365-copilot/02-api-plugin.md).
+With your basic understanding of declarative copilot, you can now learn how to integrate an API plugin.
+To get started, first create your API plugin[Lab A2 - First API Plugin](/copilot-camp/pages/extend-m365-copilot/02-api-plugin).